 With employers looking for graduates with data analysis skills, The University of Essex is one of just three UK universities to have received Q-Step Affiliate status.
 By completing necessary AQM modules, your quantitative skills are evidenced on your transcript to give you the competitive edge in the jobs market.
 We can also provide work placement bursaries to develop your skills in evaluating numerical evidence, analysing data and designing research.

 BBA Business Administration is taught at Essex Business School.
-We’re 25th in the UK for research quality (The Times and Sunday Times Good University Guide 2019) and use the latest thinking in our teaching to ensure your education is at the cutting edge of current and emerging trends.
+We use the latest thinking in our teaching to ensure your education is at the cutting edge of current and emerging trends.

 We’re an international school which places a strong emphasis on responsible management, ethics and sustainable business practice.
 We encourage our students to think strategically, act responsibly and have the confidence to innovate to make positive change in turbulent economic environments.